-The students who are suspected of violating the academic integrity in the tests, HW and project assignments will be reported to the Office of Student Conduct for academic misconduct.
+A student who violates academic integrity in any graded assignment (HW, project, exams) will be reported to the Office of Student Conduct for academic misconduct.
 Violations of academic integrity will be handled in accordance with the Student Discipline Procedures (NCSU REG 11.35.02) (https://studentconduct.dasa.ncsu.edu/procedures/).
-The procedure followed when a student is accused of violating academic integrity is described at https://studentconduct.dasa.ncsu.edu/students/procedures-overview/.

-A student who violates the academic integrity policy in HW, project or exam assignments will fail the course, and lose his/her good academic standing status, which may mean losing several opportunities including TA/RA positions, scholarships, CPT (working off-campus), etc. The student may also be suspended or even terminated from the program.
+A student who violates the academic integrity will fail the course and lose his/her good academic standing status, which may mean losing several opportunities including TA/RA positions, scholarships, CPT (working off-campus), etc. The student may also be suspended or even terminated from the program.